phhu/revive-functions/README.md

 );
 // {something: 42}

-// Without use JSON.parse, change the function prefix to fn:: ,
+// Without needing to invoke JSON.parse, changing the function prefix to fn:: ,
-// use Ramda's prop as the get function, and use nested functions: const res2 = reviveFunctionsInObject({
+// using Ramda's prop as the get function, and using nested functions: const res2 = reviveFunctionsInObject({
     functions: {
       add: (x,y) => x + y,